 How can you reduce crisp packet waste?

-Of course, to limit your waste at all, you should start by reducing how many crisps you buy.
-Turn to healthier alternatives that come in either recyclable or no packaging at all.
+The easiest way to reduce the amount of crisp packet waste you produce is to cut down how many crisps you buy.
+Turn to healthier alternatives that come in recyclable packaging or no packaging at all.
 Loose fruit and veg are a great idea.